Posinowa/.github/profile/README.md

-# Welcome to Pasinova
+# Welcome to Posinova

 ## About Us
-Pasinova is a dynamic organization dedicated to revolutionizing technology through innovative backend development solutions.
+Posinova is a dynamic organization dedicated to revolutionizing technology through innovative backend development solutions.
 Our team comprises skilled professionals who are passionate about harnessing the power of technology to address complex challenges across various fields.
 We are committed to delivering cutting-edge services and fostering growth in every aspect of technology.

 ## Mission Statement
 Our mission is to empower individuals and businesses by leveraging advanced backend development techniques to create scalable, efficient, and secure technological solutions.
 We aim to be at the forefront of technological advancements, driving progress and excellence in every project we undertake.